 In Australia the provision of non-audit services by an auditor to its audit client, including prohibitions, is addressed by the Corporations Act 2001 (Cth) (the Corporations Act) and by APES 110 Code of Ethics for Professional Accountants (including Independence Standards) issued by the Accounting Professional & Ethical Standards Board (APESB).
 Of particular relevance is that APES 110 identifies the types of services that could create threats to auditor independence and those that are specifically prohibited from being provided by an auditor that is a member of one of the accounting professional bodies, a registered company auditor or a self-managed superannuation fund (SMSF) auditor.
 This Report refers to the current list of prohibited services in APES 110 when considering possible categories of allowed non-audit services for disclosure purposes in response to the first component of the PJC's Recommendation 3.
-Some of the specific matters raised for consideration in this Report might need to be revisited if implementation of the second component of the PJC's Recommendation 3 gives rise to changes to the current list of prohibited services.
+Some of the specific matters raised for consideration in this Report might need to be revisited if implementation of the second component of the PJC's Recommendation 3.
+Some of the second component of the PJC's Recommendation 3 gives rise to changes to the current list of prohibited services.